nshalabi/Coding-Ghidra/README.md

 Using Ghidra in Vulnerability Research, based on the [Ghidra Plugin Development for Vulnerability Research - Part-1](https://www.somersetrecon.com/blog/2019/ghidra-plugin-development-for-vulnerability-research-part-1) article.
 The code demonstrates using cross references to identify code units calling external functions.

-Using the below code, we can identify cross references to each sink:

 **Sample output**

 [Function]>-----Address of calling function----->[Exeternal Function]